cncf/clomonitor/docs/checks.md

 ## Legal

-### Trademark footer
+### Trademark disclaimer

-Projects sites should have the Linux Foundation trademark footer.
+Projects sites should have the Linux Foundation trademark disclaimer.

 This check passes if: